No longer stranded, tens of thousands clean up and head home after Burning Man floods

 “It was a perfect, typical Burning Man weather until Friday — then the rain started coming down hard," said Phillip Martin, 47.
 "Then it turned into Mud Fest."

-By Tuesday morning, wait times had dropped from roughly five hours to two to three hours, according to the official Burning Man account on X, formerly known as Twitter.
+Roughly 36,000 people remained at the site Tuesday by mid-afternoon, organizers said.

-The annual celebration in one of the most remote places in America launched on a San Francisco beach in 1986 and has since grown.
-Nearly 80,000 artists, musicians and activists visit the Black Rock Desert every year to build a makeshift camp city virtually overnight in preparation for the ceremonial burnings of a towering, faceless effigy and a temple dedicated to the dead.
+The annual celebration of free spirits in one of the most remote places in America launched on a San Francisco beach in 1986 and has since grown in size and popularity.
+Nearly 80,000 artists, musicians and activists visit the Black Rock Desert every year to build a city of colorful themed camps, decorated art cars and guerilla theatrics in preparation for the ceremonial burnings of a towering, faceless effigy and a temple dedicated to the dead.

 Most attendees travel to the stark desert for a week to express themselves with music and art, commune with nature, or "find themselves.″ Others visit the ancient lake bottom for a psychedelic party full of hallucinogens and nudity before the burning of the wooden effigy.